cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 * Converting inhabitable space into habitable space,
 * Or moving an exterior wall.

-As with interior remodel, you may need a demolition permit if you are tearing down an exterior wall.
-Another thing to note is that if your room has a window AC unit, the room is still considered air conditioned.
+As with interior remodel, you may need a demolition permit if you are tearing down an exterior wall.&nbsp;

 If this sounds like your project, [schedule a consultation](/projects/interior-remodel/consult/) to review any zoning consideration that will affect your project.